vivek1909/nonsane-portfolio-website/README.md

-This application is created using GatsbyJS, Reactjs, Contenful and styled-components.
+This application is created using GatsbyJS, Reactjs, Contenful and Styled-Components.

 To run this project, do `yarn` and then `yarn start`.